-As shipping companies raise rates on foreign product imports for the Christmas seasons; and American consumers increase buying from foreign countries; contributing to the increased cost of fuel, our US manufacturing jobs declined by 15,000 workers.
+As shipping companies raise rates on foreign product imports for the Christmas seasons; the American consumers increase buying from foreign countries; contributing to the increased fuel consumption and loss of US manufacturing jobs.

 According to Jacob Goldstien, over at NPR at the Planet Money website “Everyone (including us) is saying this morning that the U.S. economy gained 163,000 jobs last month.
 Strictly speaking, this is a lie.
 In fact, the U.S. economy actually lost 1.2 million jobs last month.
 There were 134.1 million jobs in June, and 132.9 million jobs in July.”
 Link to Bureau of Labor Statistics PDF

 As US manufacturing jobs start to return and the people on unemployment get back in the workforce; the new hire starting wages are lower than in previous years and the hourly pay is not keeping up with inflation.
 The purchase of made in USA product can help keep our jobs, and keep average paychecks in balance with inflation.